 If your adjusted gross income (AGI) is above $300,000 as a married couple filing jointly or $250,000 as a single taxpayer, you should also acquaint yourself with the Pease rule.
 Confusion surrounding the rule left many high-income taxpayers concerned that it would diminish the tax deduction value of charitable contributions.

 3. Consider selling investments that have lost value.

 Many investors employ tax-loss harvesting as a strategy for reducing taxes on realized gains from winning investments.
-To claim any losses against this year’s realized capital gains, you’ll need to sell your depreciated investments by the end of the year.
+To claim any losses against this year’s realized capital gains, you’ll need to sell your investments that have lost value by the end of the year.
 Read Viewpoints: "Tackle taxes: Got gains or losses?"

 4. Bunch itemized tax deductions.

 One way to maximize the value of tax deductions is to bunch two years' worth of itemized deductions into a single year.
-For example, if you have unreimbursed work expenses that you incurred early in the year, you might be able to pull next year’s expenses into this year and double up your 2013 deduction.
-Also, if you typically deduct state and local sales taxes rather than income taxes, you could consider moving up any big purchases that are already on your radar, such as a new car, and increase this year’s tax deduction.
+For example, if you have unreimbursed work expenses that you incurred early in the year, you might be able to pull next year’s expenses into this year and double up your 2014 deduction.

 5. Make an extra contribution to your 401(k).